-Look man, the Elite Series season officially closes when Toyota All-Star Week ends in Montgomery this week, but the summer season is wide open, and I’m not about to miss a single minute of sharing it with my family and friends.
+Look man, the Elite Series season officially closes soon, but the summer season is wide open, and I’m not about to miss a single minute of sharing it with my family and friends.

 First off, you need to realize that just because I live in Michigan doesn’t mean I like cold weather.
 In fact, I pretty much hate snow.
 On the flip side, I love summer.

 I love the fact that every day of summer brings the excitement of so many cool opportunities.
 It could be bluegill fishing with my twin boys, it could be swimming, or it could be escaping to a cabin in northern Michigan with friends.
 Summer might even mean taking out the frustrations of lost time in airports this spring, by smashing a bunch of summer smallmouth in their upper lip.

 Bottom line is, everyday of summer is filled with life – and I’m not letting that slip away.
 Especially, when I stop to realize that in about six weeks we’ll say hello to fantasy football leagues and good-bye to family get-aways.

 In fact, as soon as Labor Day weekend is over in early September I need to hit the road for about 5,000 miles of filming Zona’s Awesome Fishing Show.
 We’re shooting shows this fall from New Orleans to Green Bay, and we don’t get there by flying.

 Look man, I love what I do, my joy in life is my family and my job, but 5,000 miles to film shows is a grinding schedule no matter how you look at it.
 It will test your sanity at times.